michaelcizmar/ocm/README.md

 The insecure md5 password will be replaced by a bcrypt value the first time you log in, as long as the server is running PHP 5.3.3 or higher.

+* Optionally, copy the file httpd-config/ocm.conf to /etc/httpd/conf.d.
+This
+file contains httpd settings that will make the CMS site more secure.
+The last section in ocm.conf should be copied and pasted into the VirtualHost section in your conf.d/ssl.conf file, then uncommented, for it to take effect.

+* If you have made httpd configuration changes in the previous step, restart httpd and apply the new settings with the command "service httpd graceful".

 * The system is now ready to use.
 You can log in and set up additional user accounts for everyone who needs access to the system.